World Data System Constitution

 Terms of Reference

-The WDS-SC is appointed by the ISC Governing Board and shall report to this Board and the ISC General Assembly.
+The WDS-SC is appointed by the ISC Governing Board and shall report annually to this Board and the ISC General Assembly.
 The WDS-SC is the governing body of the WDS and is supported by an International Program Office (the WDS-IPO).

 The WDS-SC has the following responsibilities: